c-w/ghp-import/README.md

                         out. [none]
   -f, --force           Force the push to the repository.
   -o, --no-history      Force new commit without parent history.
+  -a, --squash-history  Force squash commits, remove history but keep data.
   -r REMOTE, --remote=REMOTE
                         The name of the remote to push to. [origin] -b BRANCH, --branch=BRANCH